Croc, hippo and rhino spotting, elephant rides, canoe paddling, and jungle hikes. These are the ingredients in this account of a Chitwan visit.

 I survived and I even managed to enjoy the scenery.

 This international group of visitors were then taken for an early evening walk through the village, along the river on the edge of the national park, past a place called the Elephant Plate Farm, ending up in deck chairs with a beer to watch the sunset.
 The atmosphere was relaxed, the sunset was fine and I was satisfied with how the day had turned out.
-In the evening we boarded a pick-up and were driven to the Tharu Culture House for a couple of hours of folklore dances and songs.
+In the evening we boarded a pick-up and were driven to the Tharu Culture House.
+There we had a couple of hours of folklore dances and songs.
 Interesting.

 A fun culmination of this first half of the day was the invitation to climb an elephant and let it spray water from the river on you.
 I had my share of it, as documented in one of the photos below.